gchwalik/pawsitive/README.md

 2. From the `pawsitive/frontend/` folder run `make run`
     1. The frontend server is launched at `localhost:5173`.
 Accessing this in your brower will show you the pawsitive webpage.

+## Development Process

+We're wrapping our code in docker containers.
+This so that we all develop in the same environments, we can deploy using IaC (infra as code), etc.

+This does have impact on our development though, as to successfully manipulate and debug the environments we need to frequently work inside the containers themselves.

+I detail here some of the dev process to keep in mind.

+### Passing the pipeline

+PRs require that the pipeline passes green to merge to main.
+This requires: a successful build, successful linting, and passing tests.

+Prior to merging your branch commits in you'll want to make sure linting is passing with `make lint`, tests are running with `make test` (which isn't implemented yet, but will be soon).
+- If `make lint` fails, run `make fmt` to format your code, and fix any remaining issues surfaced through `make lint`.
+- You should always run `make lint` and `make test` (once tests are implemented) before committing your code.

+If you want to edit packages, investigate build issues, ets, you'll run `make run` to start up the container, then in a different terminal `make exec` to drop into the container, and then make the changes/run the commands that you need.

 ## Docs

 Note that both the frontend and backend folders have their own more-specific readmes.